m4cit/DLQR/README.md

 This could have been achieved with PyTorch itself, but I always wanted to write some PowerShell scripts :)

 ### trim_audio.ps1:
-Trims the beginning of the original audio files.Start time and details are specified in the correction.csv file, located in ".\data_and_models\data\\".
+Trims the beginning of the original audio files.
+Start time and details are specified in the correction.csv file, located in *data_and_models/data/*.
 Most files from the cited websites contain portions in the beginning, which aren't from the reciters themselves.

 ### resample_segment_audio_files.ps1:
 As the name suggests, this script is resampling the original audio files and splits them into 15 second chunks (.wav format to avoid re-encoding and further quality loss).